The 20 Best Facial Paralysis Doctors in France

 Paris, FR

-Claire Foirest practices in Paris, France.
+Claire Foirest practices practicing medicine in Paris, France.
 Ms. Foirest is rated as an Advanced expert by MediFind in the treatment of Facial Paralysis.
-Her top areas of expertise are Facial Paralysis, Myoclonic Epilepsy Associated With Ragged Red Fibers, Bell's Palsy, and Familial Multiple Lipomatosis.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Facial Paralysis, Myoclonic Epilepsy Associated With Ragged Red Fibers, Bell's Palsy, and Familial Multiple Lipomatosis.

 Advanced in Facial Paralysis